Uses the MongoDB document database for storage.

 var persistence = endpointConfiguration.UsePersistence<MongoPersistence>(); persistence.DatabaseName("DatabaseName");

 MongoDB transactions are enabled and required by default.
-This allows the persister to update multiple saga instances and commit them atomically during message processing.
+This allows the persister to use pessimistic locking and to update multiple saga instances and commit them atomically during message processing.

 The following configuration API is available for compatibility with MongoDB server configurations which don't support transactions: